During Your Stay

 Preparing for surgery can sometimes feel overwhelming and scary if you don’t know what to expect.
 Since knowing what to expect can help you feel less nervous, here’s some information that can help.

-We require that you arrange for a family member or friend to drive you to and from the Center.
+We require that you arrange for a Responsible Adult Companion (RAC) to drive you to and from the Center.
+Once you reach the recovery room, pick-up instructions will be given to your RAC.
 The staff will notify them once the patient reaches the recovery room and then they will be able to pick you up at Cypress Ambulatory Surgery Center Patient Pick-up Area.
 The effects of the anesthesia and surgery will prohibit you from driving.
 Someone should also plan to stay with you for the first 12 hours after your procedure.
 For your safety, if you are unable to make arrangements for a responsible adult to drive you home and stay with you, your procedure will be canceled or rescheduled.

 Check-In & Admission

-Once you arrive in the parking lot, wait in the car and call (813) 542-2586 to complete your final COVID-19 questionnaire with a staff member.
-Then, you may proceed to the surgery center on the 1st floor.
-Go through the sliding glass doors and take an immediate left hand turn and go through the door.
-Once inside the door, turn and face the thermometer(s) on the wall.
-Once cleared, you may then proceed to the front desk for registration.
+Once you arrive in the parking lot, wait in the car and call the Center to complete your final COVID-19 questionnaire with a staff member.
+Proceed to the front desk to complete your registration.
 After checking in, you will be brought to a pre-op area where the nurse will review with you, your health information and prepare you for your procedure.
 Your family or escort will be asked to wait in the car.
-An anesthesiologist will discuss your anesthesia plan with you and answer any questions.
+An Anesthesia provider will discuss your anesthesia plan with you and answer any questions.
 At the appropriate time, you will be moved to the procedure room.

 Frequently Asked Questions